-1.1 This test method covers the determination of the relative density and density of semi-solid bituminous materials, asphalt cements, and soft tar pitches by use of a pycnometer.
+1.1 This test method covers the determination of the specific gravity (relative density) and density of semi-solid asphalt binder by use of a pycnometer.

-Note 1—An alternate method for determining the density of semi-solid and solid bituminous materials is Test Method D 3289.
+Note 1: An alternate method for determining the specific gravity or density of asphalt binder is Test Method .
+An alternate method for determining density of asphalt binder is Test Method .
 For materials which are too fluid for use of this test method, use Test Method .

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.